benjisidi/haven/borderlands/adventure-2-a-rapidly-growing-problem.md

 DEVELOPMENT

-- The town mayor is giving a speech, asking the inhabitants of the town to welcome the refugees in their time of need, and reassuring them that someone will be along soon to restore their village.
+- The town mayor (**Eamon Rewis**) is giving a speech, asking the inhabitants of the town to welcome the refugees in their time of need, and reassuring them that someone will be along soon to restore their village.
 He spots Clegg and invites him up on stage. ("Not to worry ladies and gents, we've got one of the best in the business.
 You tell em', Clegg")
 - The PCs are addressed by **Phinneas Ferb**, inventor extraordinaire.
 He points out his lab, on top of a nearby hill, and offers to sell the party a **Enhanced Potion of Growth** for 320gp.
+(Other inventory: Potion of Hair Growth (40gp), Chromatic Skin (30gp), Climing (140gp), Gaseous Form (300gp))

 DRAMATIC QUESTION